yoon-zh/yoonzh.com/posts/zh/arriving-to-china.md

 ### do NOT expect public wifi

-the only places that *might* have wifi consistently are starbucks星巴克, mcdonalds麦当劳, airports (sometimes), and your university campus. getting a phone number with a decent amount of data is key. *i use over 100 GB monthly, at roughly 60 yuan.*
+the only places that *might* have wifi consistently are starbucks星巴克, mcdonalds麦当劳, airports (sometimes), and your university campus. getting a phone number with a decent amount of data is key. *i use over 100 GB monthly, at roughly 9 USD.*

 ### Medical check-up